openmoney/roadmap/index.md

 Although Couchbase scales well and can replicate very quickly if clustered, the user-centred design of the _OM suite_ might make Holochain a more natural fit in due course.

+### Reviewing, updating and extending the specification

+An urgen task being undertaking at the time of writing is the review and clarification of the core [specification](https://openmoney.github.io/specification/), updating and extending where necessary.

 ### Short-term development